Choose Right Chart Type for Data Visualization. Part 4: Data Distribution May 4th, 2017 by AnyChart Team

 Additional examples include: test error analysis, fluctuations in values, etc. Take a look at more of Error chart samples in this gallery.

 Heat Map Chart

 In case of multiple sub-categories in both categories, the Heat Map chart type (also known as Heatmap) can be useful to grasp the distribution (and relationships) trends by presenting data in a matrix with value-specific colors applied to the cells.

 For example: body fat percentage.

-Additional examples include: average temperature over the course of the year, strain’s reaction to drugs, etc. Take a look at more of Heat Map chart samples in this gallery.
+Additional examples include: average temperature over the course of the year, strain’s reaction to drugs, etc. Take a look at more Heat Map chart samples in this gallery.

 When your data consists of minimum/maximum value ranges, not precise values, you can use the Range chart types: Range Area charts, Range Bar charts, and so on.
-(These are not intended to be used when a median is a concern.)
+(However, these are not intended to be used when a median is a concern.)
 The principle of choosing between areas, bars etc. is basically the same as between Area, Bar, and other conventional charts.

 For example: air temperature.

 Additional examples include: highs and lows of pressure, etc.